6oranges/codegrinder-python-web/readme.md

 })
 ```
 Besides the above everything can be statically hosted.
+# Hacks (via service worker)
+I designed this with SharedArrayBuffer in mind because it is the ideal method to convert a synchronous task in a worker into an asynchronous task on the main thread.
+Unfortunately iframes cannot use SharedArrayBuffer unless factors outside our control in the parent document are in place.
+This means that we must use a fishy method to communicate between the python thread and the main thread.
+That fishy method is using a service worker to emulate SharedArrayBuffer. iframeSharedArrayBuffer.js communicates with the service worker with XMLHTTPRequest, an ancient api that allows synchronous requests to be made.
+Using Synchronous XMLHTTPRequest on the worker thread can emulate Atomics.wait albiet slowly.
+In a similar vein, the service worker is also used to forcibly send the SharedArrayBuffer headers so that the server doesn't have to.
+This is only relevent if not running in an iframe though.
+The service worker is also used to get around another iframe problem.
+That is, an iframe cannot send cookies in requests for some reason.
+To solve this the service worker catches the request and refetches it, this indirection prevents the cookies from being removed.
+Cookies are needed to talk to codegrinder.
 # Formatting
 The formatting is based on the default vscode right click `Format Document` command.